-A full stack developer is a software developer who is proficient in all layers of an application’s development.
-This includes the front-end (client-side) development, back-end (server-side) development, and database management.
+A full-stack developer is a software developer who is proficient in all layers of an application’s development.
+This includes front-end (client-side) development, back-end (server-side) development, and database management.

 - Proficiency in one or more programming languages, such as Java, Python, Ruby, or PHP

 - Experience with back-end technologies such as server-side languages, databases, and server management

 - Familiarity with version control systems like Git